 Christ of the Abyss

-The Statue was immersed deep in the waters of San Fruttuoso, on August 22nd, 1954, at the initiative of Italian diver Duilio Marcante, in remembrance of his friend Dario Gonzatti, who died while diving, as well as all those who lost their lives in the sea.
+The Statue was immersed deep in the waters of San Fruttuoso, on August 22nd, 1954, at the initiative of Italian diver Duilio Marcante.
+It is dedicated to his friend Dario Gonzatti, who died while diving, as well as all those who lost their lives in the sea.

 Baia, the Sunken City

-It was discovered in the 18th century, near the town of Alghero on the island of Sardinia.
-The cave was named after, Neptune, the Roman god of the sea, and features an abundance of huge stalactites and stalagmites, hanging from the ceiling, as well as a shallow salt lake measuring about 75 miles in length.
+The cave features an abundance of huge stalactites and stalagmites, hanging from the ceiling.
+There is a shallow salt lake measuring about 75 miles in length.

 Mount Etna is an ideal spot for those looking for excitement and adventure.
 This active stratovolcano is located on the east coast of Sicily near Messina and Catania and was named a UNESCO World Heritage site, in 2013.